top of page

 • Brebas never require pollination.

-Clearly, there are a lot of benefits.
-Unfortunately, not every fig variety produces a breba crop and in my experience, the average fig grower doesn’t even know they exist.
-Here is a list of varieties that produce them.
+There are a lot of benefits.
+Unfortunately, not every fig variety produces a breba crop and in my experience, the average fig grower doesn’t know about this special crop of figs. Below is a list of varieties that produce brebas so you can take advantage of what fig trees can offer.

 Reliable Breba Producers: